FTC7393/evlib_book/src/starter/program/config.md

 }
 ```

-Now, when you need the motor, and have a `MyRobotCfg`, you can call `myRobotCfg.getMyMotor()` to receive and move the motor.
+Now, when the software team needs the motor, and has a `MyRobotCfg`, they can call `myRobotCfg.getMyMotor()` to receive and move the motor.

 The complete code should look like this: